devxris/ViewControllerTransitions/README.md

 1. Slide up transition: Default present modally segue
 2. Slide down transition
    a.
-Create an animator conforms to UIViewControllerTransitioningDelegate and UIViewControllerAnimatedTransitioning
+Create an animator
+   b. conforms to UIViewControllerTransitioningDelegate
+      b-1. func animationController(forPresented:_, presenting:_, source:_) -> UIViewControllerAnimatedTransitioning? {
+		     return self }
+      b-2. func animationController(forDismissed dismissed: UIViewController) -> UIViewControllerAnimatedTransitioning? {
+		     return self }
+   c. conformts to UIViewControllerAnimatedTransitioning
+      c-1. func transitionDuration(using transitionContext: UIViewControllerContextTransitioning?) -> TimeInterval {
+		return duration }
+      c-2. func animateTransition(using transitionContext: UIViewControllerContextTransitioning) {
+            // Get reference to our fromView, toView and the containerView
+            // Set up the transform will be used in the animation
+            // Make the toView off screen
+            // Add both fromView and toView to the containerView }